Flaky, savoury, and delicious vegan biscuits with miso and green onions. These biscuits are perfect for eating on their own or as a side.

 I enjoy the classics.
 Squeaky clean white sneakers that go with almost everything.
 My first piping hot coffee every morning.
 Watching the Die Hard films on Christmas Day.
 Peanut butter and banana toast.
-Things that I can lean on to cut down on decision-making, and to just lessen the overall complexity of life.
+These are things that I can lean on so that I can cut down on decision-making, and to just lessen the overall complexity of life.
 Classics speak to comfort, reliability, and a certain sense of relief for me.
-Whatever odds and ends I have in the fridge, I can make something if I have garlic, parsley, and lemon, and that is a force for calm for me!
+Whatever odds and ends I have in the fridge, I can make something if I have garlic, parsley, and lemon.
+That is a calming thought for me!

 I love biscuits and scones.
-I’ve made them with almond flour and olive oil and all kinds of things that don’t totally make sense unless you’re a whole food, plant-based person.
+I’ve made both with almond flour and coconut oil and all kinds of things because: I avoid animal products and sometimes gluten if I’m making them for someone else.
 They always turn out fine, but not amazing.
 To get that lift, the beautiful layers, the slight crunch on the edges… you need some kind of butter replacement.

 Now I get beautiful layers, pillow-y softness, and that buttery golden crunch on my baked goods.
-Obviously this recipe isn’t the healthiest outing from me, but I enjoy treats now and again, and when I do, I like them to have that classic sensibility in terms of taste and texture.
+Obviously this vegan biscuits recipe isn’t the quote unquote healthiest outing from me, but I enjoy my treats.
+When I do, I like them to have that classic sensibility in terms of taste and texture.
 If I’m going there, I’m going all in and I want the experience to be familiar.
 In that familiarity, there is health as it relates to joy!
 The classics never go out of style.
-It’s all worth it!
+There are no “bad” foods in my world.

 Hope you enjoy these super savoury vegan biscuits with miso and green onions.
 They are such a treat with a cozy bowl of soup or just on their own.
 All love from me to you this weekend.